lyonbros/composer.js/docs/controller.md

 currently in the DOM and uses that to patch the DOM.
 This is a large shift from before, where re-rendering a controller meant actually swapping out all the DOM nodes under [Controller.el](/composer.js/docs/controller#el) for new ones.
-XDOM compares the differences and only change what's needed.
+XDOM compares the differences and only changes what's needed.

-    This is important because without XDOM, developers had to be cautious about how to manage state in the DOM while rendering.
+    This is important because without XDOM, you had to be cautious about how to manage state in the DOM while rendering.
 You had to be careful about how re-rendering might lose certain classes on elements, or how your form fields would lose the values users input into them (or lose focus).
 This is no longer